Skip to main content

 Hello World

 We've just made a change to our website without having to reload it!
-This is a pretty nifty feature of Create React App called hot reloading.
+This is a pretty nifty feature of Vite called hot reloading.
 This feature already makes our lives much easier, and all we needed to do was start using some of the cool tools at our disposal when working with React!

 As you've probably figured out, whatever is returned by our function App is what will show up on our screen, and that our function has to return some form of HTML.
-There are a few differences, but well go over them shortly. first, lets start by defining some ground rules when using React.
+There are a few differences, but we'll go over them shortly.
+First of all, let's address something you may have noticed: what's with the .jsx file extension, and why does our file look like a funky mix of JavaScript and HTML?

-All React files must return a function or a class.
-These are respectively called functional components and class components.
-In this course we will exclusively use functional components as class components are being phased out of the React ecosystem and moving in the direction of functional components.
 As you can see in App.js, we define a function App that returns some HTML.
 We then export default our function at the bottom of our file, which is a common practice with React components.
-We will get to what we mean by component shortly as well.
 Don't worry too much about what export default means and export vs. export default.
 We will cover that later.
 Just know that by having export default App at the bottom of our file, we are exporting our function App so that it may be used by other files in our application.

-Now lets go to the top and look at the following.
+Now lets go to the top of App.jsx and look at the following.

 This is how we import anything into our React component.
 Looking at our files, we can see App.css.
 In order to use the CSS in App.css, we don't need to use a style tag like we used to.
 Instead, we can simply import its relative path into our component.
-As for images, we no longer put the path of the image into the src attribute of our img tags.
-Instead, we import them using their relative path and define their import as shown in App.js I understand that this may be confusing now, but a lot of learning React is simply learning the correct syntax, and learning why we use that syntax will come with time.
+As for images, we no longer need to put the path of the image into the src attribute of our img tags.
+Instead, we can just import them using their path relative to the public directory, and use the import value itself as our image's src attribute.
+This is probably a bit confusing now, but a lot of learning React is simply learning the correct syntax, and learning why we use that syntax will come with time.

-Looking downward, we see that our img tag looks like the following.
+Looking further down, we see that our img tag looks like the following:

 Notice how we have curly brackets around the src attribute.
 Using curly brackets, we can pass in variables to our HTML.
 More on this later.